Is there an age requirement with InVia Fertility’s program?

 How will donating my eggs affect my personal lifestyle?

-Once you have been selected by and contracted with a recipient couple, you will begin taking fertility medications.
+Once you have been selected by and contracted with a recipient, you will begin taking fertility medications.
 You must be very careful not to get pregnant by using condoms for the duration of the donation cycle.
-Of course if your tubes are tied or your partner has a vasectomy, there is no concern for pregnancy.
-From start to finish you are likely to have eight to twelve visits to InVia’s offices.
+If your tubes are tied or your partner has a vasectomy, there is no concern for pregnancy.
+From start to finish you are likely to have eight to twelve visits to our offices.
 Most of these appointments will be morning monitoring appointments that consist of a blood draw and an ultrasound, and are normally scheduled between 6:30am and 9:00am.

 Do I have to have my own health insurance or pay for any of my office visits?

 No, you do not need to have your own medical insurance nor will we ask you for it.
-All of your appointments are covered by the recipient couple or their insurance plan.
+All of your appointments are covered by the recipients or their insurance plan.
 You have no financial obligation at all by being an egg donor.